shivalikachavan/p8105_final/final_report/Final_Report.md

 does not appear uniform across age groups, indicating a meaningful interaction between age and policy.

-##### Overall Conclusions:
+#### Overall Conclusions

-- After adjusting for sex and age, living in a state with legal sports betting is associated with higher probability of having mentally unhealthy days, especially among adults aged 25–44.
-- The effect size is around 5–8 percentage points, depending on age group.
-- Men and women are affected similarly.
-- Younger adults (18–24) have the highest baseline mental health risk, but legalization effects are somewhat stronger for those 25–44.
-- These associations cannot establish causality (due to cross-sectional BRFSS data), but they indicate a robust correlation.
+After adjusting for sex and age, living in a state with legal sports betting is associated with higher probability of having mentally unhealthy days, especially among adults aged 25–44.
+The effect size is around 5–8 percentage points, depending on age group.
+Men and women are affected similarly, which doesn’t align with the Couture et al. findings, likely because we were looking at a larger dataset which included post-COVID observations.
+Younger adults (18–24) have the highest baseline mental health risk, but legalization effects are somewhat stronger for those 25–44.
+These associations cannot establish causality (due to cross-sectional BRFSS data), but they indicate a robust correlation.

+##### Limitations

+We are not following the same participants over time which prevents establishing causal relationships.
+We cannot determine whether the legalization of sports betting directly contributed to worsening health outcomes.
+Also, the measure of health outcomes are self-reported which may introduce recall bias and response bias.
+Respondents may inaccurately recall their health over the past 30 days and under-report sensitive behaviors due to stigma.

+The study period includes the COVID pandemic which potentially serves as a major confounding event.
+Changes in health outcomes related to the pandemic may coincide with legalization, confounding associations.
+Our exposure variable, sb_legal does not account for individual sports betting behavior or the level/intensity of exposure, therefore, which only allowed us to address population-level associations based on legalization exposure.

+##### Additional Analyses

+There are many additional analyses that could be done on the dataset, given more time.
+This includes finely tuning the regression model and addressing confounding factors, like COVID.
+We observed that mental health outcomes decreased overall from 2017-2024, but establishing a causal effect of sports betting would require further analysis.
+We did not get a chance to look at the effect of online vs. retail-only sports betting legalization (which varies state-to-state), but this would be another interesting policy effect to examine.